ufrshubham/launcher/README.md

 ## :dart: About ##

 This repo is home to a simple android launcher app made using Flutter.
+If you want to get involved in this project by fixing bugs or adding new features, feel free to first start a discussion using [Discussions](https://github.com/ufrshubham/launcher/discussions) tab or slide into our [Telegram group](https://t.me/joinchat/IC4Z016cWSleOZAr).

 ## :sparkles: Features ##